Video: Thoracic aorta

 The branches of the thoracic aorta include the bronchial arteries, the pericardial arteries, the superior phrenic arteries, the esophageal arteries, the posterior intercostals arteries, and the subcostal arteries.

 Once again, those branches and the parts they supply: the bronchial which supplies the lungs, the pericardial which supplies the dorsal portion of the pericardium, the superior phrenic supporting the diaphragm and the adrenal glands, the esophageal supplying the (you guessed it!) the esophagus.
-The posterior intercostal, which you see here in green, supply the intercostal spaces and the subcostal, the flat abdominal wall muscles.
+The posterior intercostal, which you see here in green, supply the intercostal spaces...
+Please note that the first and second intercostal arteries arise from the supreme intercostal artery, not the thoracic aorta ...and the subcostal, the flat abdominal wall muscles.